Drata

 Discovery

-No formal user research had ever been done for Risk Management.
-It was a product built entirely on assumptions.
-We desperately needed to get to know our users.
+Risk Management product had been built entirely on assumptions.
+No formal user research had ever been done.
+I desperately needed to get to know our users.

 I began interviewing customers at companies of all sizes.
-These interviews were supplemented with customer support and sales team interviews.
-I also combed through our archive of recorded customer calls leveraging deep keyword searches within the call transcripts.
-Findings were synthesized, tagged, and made available to product teams across the company.
+Customer support and sales team were interviewed and I dug through our archive of recorded customer calls.
+Findings were synthesized, tagged, and published for product teams across the company to use.

 Multi-register dashboard desirability studies